 What’s a requirement for online banking?

 We’re glad you asked.
+Website Security.

 Keep that in mind as you continue to read.
 Website security is critical for everything from online banking to a simple one-page website.
 We will reference an online banking site just to keep things simple.